samkrishna/RegexKitX/README.md

 - Yet another cover for `NSRegularExpression` and `NSTextCheckingResult`.
 - 100% pure ICU regex syntax
 - Allows the developer the ability to use either *NSRange* or *Range<String.UTF16View.Index>* to operate on portions of substrings.
+- Not yet feature-complete *vis-a-vis* its Objective-C counterpart.

 ## Test Suite